Breastfeeding and working

 The second thing to think about is where your childcare facility will be.

 It can be a good idea if you can, to have your childcare arrangements nearest to your workplace or your place of study, to enable you to have more time with your baby.

 You can feed your baby just before you go into work and just after.
 It may be that you even have an opportunity to feed your baby in the break time.

-So that can be useful, but I know it’s not always possible to do this and is dependant upon your circumstances.
+So that can be useful, but it’s not always possible to do this and is dependent upon your circumstances.